TIFF Lightbox: Gallery

 The galleries host exhibitions related to film and art history.
-The fourth floor gallery is free to the public, while the larger main gallery on the first level hosts large paid exhibitions.
+The fourth-floor gallery is free to the public, while the larger main gallery on the first level hosts large paid exhibitions.
 The first exhibition was the MoMA's monograph on Tim Burton, subsequent exhibits have included retrospectives of Federico Fellini, Grace Kelly, James Bond, David Cronenberg, Stanley Kubrick, and most recently, Andy Warhol.

 Festival Tower

 Festival Tower was developed by The Daniels Corporation and designed by Toronto-based architectural firm Kuwabara Payne McKenna Blumberg Architects (KPMB) and Kirkor Architects.
-TIFF Bell Lightbox is the home of the Toronto International Film Festival (TIFF), while Festival Tower contains condominium residences.
+TIFF Lightbox is the home of the Toronto International Film Festival (TIFF), while Festival Tower contains condominium residences.
 The project was conceived in partnership by the Toronto International Film Festival Group and the King and John Festival Corporation.

 Financial support

-TIFF is a non-for-profit organization that generates an annual economic impact of $189 million CAD.
-TIFF Bell Lightbox is supported by contributors including founding sponsor Bell Canada, the Province of Ontario, the Government of Canada, the City of Toronto, the Reitman family (Ivan Reitman, Agi Mandel and Susan Michaels), The Daniels Corporation and Royal Bank of Canada.
+TIFF is a not-for-profit organization with an annual economic impact of $189 million CAD.
+TIFF Lightbox is supported by contributors including major sponsors Royal Bank of Canada and Visa, the Province of Ontario, the Government of Canada, the City of Toronto, the Reitman family (Ivan Reitman, Agi Mandel and Susan Michaels) and The Daniels Corporation.